• Skip to primary navigation

 • Heat oil over medium-high heat in a Dutch oven or large pot.
 Add onion, celery, bell pepper, and jalapeno.
 Cook for 3 minutes or until softened.

-• Add garlic, tomatoes, and bay leaves.
-Stir.
+• Add garlic, tomatoes, and bay leaves, stir to combine.

 • Stir in the rice, and slowly add chicken broth.
 Reduce heat to medium and cook until rice absorbs the liquid and becomes tender, stirring occasionally for about 15 minutes.